-Horvat Burgin at Adulam forest offers a short loop trail in which you will see archaeological remains and visit underground tunnels and caves.
-Let’s begin exploring!
+Horvat Burgin at Adulam forest offers a short loop trail where you will see archaeological remains and visit caves and hideout dens.

 - Do not forget to bring flashlights.